LukeGus/Obsidian-Backup/Gunforge/The Idea.md

 Authentication: MongoDB (Loot Locker if Needed)
 Engine: Unity (Updater Could Be WPF or Godot)
-Services:
+Services: Servers

-The general idea is to
+The general idea is to create a multiplayer fps game.
+The game will offer many gamemodes including your typical team deathmatch but also a battle royale.
+The game will be run across